SimpleKidd/Scratch-ML/README.md

 # Scratch-ML
-Important Functions and Models used in ML from scratch.
+Important Functions and Models used in ML from scratch |
 Confusion matrix |
 Classwise Accuracy |
 Decision Boundary |